Grunet/published-writing/articles/dev.to/How to Think About Software Supply Chain Security - Part 1.md

 The latter will help you become aware before merging a Dependabot dependency update PR that may contain malicious code.

-## Summary
+## Takeaways

-These classifications can be applied to other techniques of software supply chain security too.
+Risk is the primitive to use when thinking about software supply chain security.

+Thinking about the risk a technique or tool impacts can make it easier to reason about.

+For more on this, including more practical examples, check out [Part 2 of this series](https://dev.to/grunet/how-to-think-about-software-supply-chain-security-part-2-964).

 To take a deeper dive into the world of software supply chain security, check out https://slsa.dev/